zjandali/RPG-Battle-System/README.md

 # Astroblox Unity RPG Battle System

 Breakdown of how I implemented the RPG battle system in Unity as specified in the Astroblox Unity Take Home assignment.
-(I used a lot of cursor to build this)

 ## Development Process

 ### 1. Project Setup (0h 15m)